menu

 Demographics

-In terms of college education, South Bend is nearly on par with the US average for all cities of 21.84%: 17.71% of adults 25 and older in South Bend have a bachelor's degree or advanced degree.
+The education level of South Bend citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.71% of adults 25 and older in South Bend have a college degree.

 The per capita income in South Bend in 2022 was $23,876, which is low income relative to Washington and the nation.
 This equates to an annual income of $95,504 for a family of four.
 However, South Bend contains both very wealthy and poor people as well.
 South Bend also has one of the higher rates of people living in poverty in the nation, with 30.44% of its population below the federal poverty line.